 Have a nice low music playing in the background, and you could even provide little favours.
 Trust me, this makes for a memorable experience and is always well received.

-In this age, everyone has a phone and if any children are coming, they may have tablets.
+In this age, everyone has a phone and if any children are coming, they will probably have tablets.

 In fact, you may actively encourage children bring these devices for the times when they hit the ‘I’m bored!’ stage!
 Having a recharging station for various devices is a great way to show that you have thought about your guests needs on the day.

 Perhaps put a sign up asking them to share any on-the-day snaps they have captured on their phones too.
 Ensure you have a hashtag for the day so that you can find them all!